volkfox/Thundr-ReactNativeClient/README.md

 - Create confirmation modal to tell user to check email for password reset
 - Clean up PastBrainstormScreen, it's a bit messy.
 - Change statusBarStyle to 'dark-mode' when opening search modal on home screen.
+- Adding idea to existing brainstorm adds to all brainstorms.